 Magnolia macrophylla Michx.

-Bigleaf magnolia
+Bigleaf Magnolia

 USDA Symbol: MAMA2

-USDA Native Status: Native to U.S.
+USDA Native Status: L48 (N)

 The tree with the largest flowers and the largest leaves of all native North American species (except for tropical palms) and a broad, rounded crown of stout, spreading branches.
-Big-leaf magnolia is a round-headed giant reaching 30-40 ft. in height.
+Big-leaf magnolia is a round-headed giant usually reaching 30-40 ft. in height.
 Flowers are creamy-white, 8-14 in. across, solitary and fragrant, followed by egg-shaped, rose-colored fruits.
 Deciduous leaves are extremely large, up to 1 ft. wide and 3 ft. long.

 Planted as an ornamental north to Massachusetts.
 However, in windy places the giant leaves become torn and unsightly.
-The queenliest of all the deciduous magnolias was named by the French naturalist and explorer Andre Michaux (1746-1802), who discovered this rare local tree near Charlotte, North Carolina in 1789.
+The "queenliest of all the deciduous magnolias" was named by the French naturalist and explorer Andre Michaux (1746-1802), who discovered this rare local tree near Charlotte, North Carolina in 1789.

 Plant Characteristics

-Duration: Perennial Habit: Tree Leaf Complexity: Simple Flower:
+Leaf Complexity: Simple

 Bloom Information